gtque/k8s_ubuntu_wsl/README.md

 2. Install a linux image from the Windows Store, this assumes you are using ubuntu.
    1. actually open ubuntu once installed
    1. when prompted for username/password, use your username, you do not need to use the same host login password, this is not sync'ed to the host OS so set it to something easy for you remember
+   1. **IF YOU WISH TO MOVE THE DISTRO TO A DIFFERENT DRIVE I SUGGEST YOU DO IT NOW**
+       1. create a wsl\backups directory on the desired drive (it can be any name you want, but this is what I will use for the rest of the steps)
+       1. open powershell
+       1. stop wsl: `wsl --shutdown`
+       1. list the distros: `wsl --list`
+       1. export the distro you want to move, example: `wsl --export Ubuntu-24.04 D:\wsl\backups\ubuntu-24.04.tar`
+       1. unregister the distro to delete it from the original location: `wsl --unregister Ubuntu-24.04`
+       1. import it from the new location: `wsl --import Ubuntu-24.04 D:\wsl\distros\ubuntu-24.04 D:\wsl\backups\ubuntu-24.04.tar`
+       1. reset default user if need be:
+          ```
+          cd %userprofile%\AppData\Local\Microsoft\WindowsApps            **(this is not needed if in path)**
+          ubuntu2404.exe config --default-user yourloginname`
+          ```
+      1. Launch/re-open the distro
 3. Create a symbolic link to this project in the `/usr/local/bin` called k8s_ubuntu_wsl
    1. make sure to replace `[path/to/cloned]` with the path to where ever you cloned this project
    ```